 Is Kanban just a method to manage the workflow?
 Or is it something that one can use together with Agile methodologies for maximum efficiency?
 Or, can it be a whole new way of workflow management?

-Each team uses Kanban as they deem fit, for their particular situation.
-Regardless, Kanban has the potential to work as a way of life for software development, if used to its optimum level.
+Each team uses Kanban, as they deem fit, for their particular situation.
+Regardless, Kanban has the potential to work as a way of life for software development if used to its optimum level.

 - Do not resist changes from the original Kanban system.
 If your project will do well with deadlines and timelines, incorporate the same as you would.
-This makes for a healthier and more robust development environment.
+It makes for a healthier and more robust development environment.

 Hybrids

-As more and more companies use the project management tools best suited for their particular situation, it is not surprising that two of the best project management methodologies: Scrum and Kanban, have been integrated to much success.
+As more and more companies use the project management tools best suited for their particular situation, it is not surprising that two of the best project management methodologies: Scrum and Kanban have been integrated to much success.

 The hybrid, called Scrumban, is making inroads into many projects.